 Liam Williams brushes off ‘internet trolls’ who targeted him over Scarlets exit

+Liam Williams: Wales centre brushes off ‘internet trolls’ who targeted him over Scarlets exit

 The British and Irish Lions star has made only four appearances since rejoining the region in 2020.